ryansechrest/charm/README.md

 # Charm

+An object-oriented WordPress framework for developers to build entities and relationships.

 Charm started on Feb 29, 2020, but is still in its early stages and continuously evolving.
 If you're curious about how Charm works under the hood, have a look around or take it for a spin in a development environment.

 ## Prerequisites